abrusu-collins/bibly/README.md

-An app for generating and sharing bible verses
+An app for generating and sharing aesthetically pleasing bible verse images